First Things First

 Even better, next time you’re the one who’s hurt, try to just say “ouch.”
 And acknowledge the possibility that the other person, while guilty, didn’t mean it.

 Margie Wheelhouse is a Licensed Marriage and Family Therapist.
-She provides couples and individual counseling in her office in Springfield, Illinois, and throughout the state by phone and web.
+She provides couples and individual counseling in Springfield, Chicago and throughout Illinois, by phone and web.
 She helps couples build great relationships and repair broken ones.
+Contact her today to get started.